pqabelian/abec/docs/Abec User Manual.md

 - spendable balance
 - freezed coinbase balance
 - freezed transaction balance
-- number of blocks need to be updated.
-Especially, when querying the currency value after restoring the wallet, if the value is not zero, it means that the balance query is not necessarily accurate.

 #### If Abectl and Abewallet are on different machine